fr33r/memory.dump/rants/resource_ownership.markdown

 ### Conclusion

 A RESTful API that exposes access to resources, owns those resources.
-The API is responsible for their definition, the lifespan, their representation, as well as their validity.
+The API is responsible for their definition, their lifespan, their representation(s), as well as their validity.
 RESTful API's built on top of the HTTP application protocol have several means of indicating to clients that the resource state they are attempting to transfer is invalid.